-The word Economics comes from two Greek words – ‘eco’ meaning home, and ‘nomos’ meaning accounts.
+What is Economics ?
+The word Economics , comes from two Greek words – ‘Eco’ meaning home, and ‘nomos’ meaning accounts.
 Over a period of time there have been many definitions of Economics.
-Initially economics was known as the science of wealth.
+Initially, Economics was known as the Science of Wealth.
 It later came to be known as the study of general methods by which men achieve their material needs.
 To understand the meaning of economics, we must first understand the problem of wants and scarcity of resources.

-A society is made up of humans and humans needs several goods and services in their lives.
-The desire to obtain these goods and services is known as Wants.
+A society is made up of humans, and humans need several goods and services in their lives.
+The desire to obtain these goods and services is known as “Wants”.
 It is known that humans have unlimited wants.
-For example, if a person has just bought a house for himself, he is not satisfied with that and wants a car after that, and after getting a car he wants a bigger car and a bigger house and appliances for his house and clothing and so on……
+For example, a person who has just bought a house may want a car after buying the House.
+Once he gets the car, he may want a bigger car and a bigger house, advanced electronics appliances, clothing and so on ……

-Not only are the wants of humans unlimited, but they also differ in priority.
+Not only are the Human Wants unlimited, they also differ in priority.
 For every individual, some wants are more necessary than others.
-For example, for a person who is below the poverty line, wants like food and shelter are more important than want for a mobile phone.
+For example, for a person who is below the poverty line, Wants like food and shelter would be more important than the Want relating to mobile phone.

 Scarcity of Resources in Economics

 Certain resources are required to produce goods and services which satisfy human wants.
 These resources, are available in limited quantity and each such resource also has several alternate uses.
-Therefore, to satisfy unlimited wants there are limited amount of resources which also have alternative uses.
+Therefore, to satisfy unlimited wants, there are limited amount of resources , and each such resource have alternative uses.
 For example, petrol is used not only in vehicles but also for running machines, generators etc. Thus the problem of scarcity of resources arises.

 Economics is all about making choices to use goods and services to satisfy wants, with scarce resources.
-Economics studies the human behavior as a relationship between means i.e. resources, and ends i.e. human wants.
-Economics aims to make sure that the limited resources are optimally utilized in the best possible manner.
+Economics studies human behavior as a relationship between means i.e. resources and ends i.e. human wants.
+Economics aims to make sure that limited resources are optimally utilized in the best possible manner.